Great Pyrenees

 The Great Pyrenees, originating from France, was historically bred to guard livestock in the mountainous regions of the Pyrenees.
 This large breed typically weighs between 85 to 115 pounds and stands 25 to 32 inches tall, characterized by a thick, weather-resistant double coat that is predominantly white.
 Known for their strong-willed and fearless temperament, they are affectionate and patient with families, making them excellent companions while still excelling in their role as livestock guardians.
 Their intelligence and bravery contribute to their effectiveness in both protective and family roles.

-Great Pyreneess are known for being strong willed, fearless, affectionate, patient, gentle, and confident, smart, funny.
+Great Pyreneess are known for being strong willed, fearless, affectionate, patient, gentle, and confident, curious, friendly.
 As a low-key and calm breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 At a Glance